LucSAMAIN/dataengtp/03_oltp/README.md

-# Practice 3: Supermarket Database - ER Diagram Design
+# Practice 3: Supermarket Database - ER Diagram Design (Courtesy of  Hasan Tanvir, Kristo Raun, and Ahmed Wael )

 Welcome to the second practice session!
 The goal of this exercise is to design and implement a normalized relational database for a supermarket's operational needs.
 We will analyze the business requirements, design an Entity-Relationship (ER) Diagram, and then build the database schema in PostgreSQL.